Joondalup: Sports

 Joondalup is home to ECU Joondalup SC, Joondalup United FC and Sorrento FC who play in the National Premier Leagues which is Australia's second tier association football league.
-Sorrento FC is one of Joondalup's most successful clubs and their derbies with ECU Joondalup are always eagerly anticipated.
+Sorrento FC is one of Joondalup's most successful clubs.

 Arena Joondalup, located northwest of Lakeside Joondalup shopping centre, is the home venue of West Perth Football Club and Wanneroo Basketball Association.
 The Arena also hosts music events and festivals during the year, as well as the Home and Lifestyle Expo, an annual exhibition held in late March to early April.

 Furthermore, in the early 1990s with the addition of the Western Reds to the National Rugby League, the Joondalup Giants was established playing home games from Admiral Park in WARL completion.